aws-samples/con317-reinvent19/README.md

 What it is doing is saying that the AWS IAM Role assigned to the EC2 instance we'd like to make a worker node, eksctl-cluster-nodegroup-XXXXX, should be mapped to the username `system:node:{{it's DNS name}}` within Kubernetes and that User should be mapped to the groups `system:bootstrappers` and `system:nodes` within Kubernetes' Role Based Access Control (RBAC).

-**NOTE:** That you don't see the IAM User or Role that created the cluster in the ConfigMap even though it is a full `cluster-admin`.
-It is a hidden full administrator of this cluster forever that you can't see easily outside of the CloudTrail of the EKS create cluster API call.
+**NOTE:** You don't see the IAM User or Role that created the cluster in the ConfigMap even though it is a full `cluster-admin`.
+It is a hidden full administrator of this cluster forever that you can't see easily outside of the CloudTrail log of the EKS create cluster API call.
 As such, many customers choose to create the cluster from a dedicated user/role named after the cluster.
 I suggest that you do that and treat it similarly to the way you'd treat the AWS Root Account and limit its use to only recovering the cluster if you lock yourselves out.

 #### Step 2 - Create an IAM Role, Map it into Kubernetes and give it access to a Kubernetes Namespace
 First we'll create an IAM Role in AWS with the CLI to map to something within Kubernetes.
 Run these two commands: